Getting Started with Playwright: A Practical Guide to End-to-End Testing

 retention-days: 30

-The --with-deps flag installs system-level dependencies the browsers need on Linux.
-The report upload step preserves the HTML report as a build artifact so you can inspect failures after the fact.
+The --with-deps flag installs system-level dependencies the browsers need on Linux — without it, you'll get cryptic errors about missing shared libraries.
+The report upload preserves the HTML report as a build artifact so you can dig into failures after the fact.

 Best Practices

-Keep tests focused on critical user flows.
-End-to-end tests are the most expensive tests to run and maintain.
-Cover the paths that matter most—signup, checkout, core features—and leave edge cases to unit and integration tests.
+Focus on critical user flows.
+E2E tests are the most expensive to run and maintain.
+Cover the paths that actually matter — signup, checkout, core features — and leave edge cases to unit and integration tests.
+I've seen teams write 500 E2E tests and spend more time maintaining them than writing features.

-Use test.describe to group related tests and share setup logic.
-Use meaningful test names that describe the expected behavior.
+Group related tests with test.describe and share setup logic.
+Use test names that describe expected behavior, not implementation details.

 FAQ

-How do I test an application that requires authentication?
+How do I test an app that requires authentication?

 Use Playwright's storageState feature.
 Write a setup step that logs in and saves the browser state to a file, then load that state in tests that need an authenticated user.
-The Playwright docs call this "global setup" and it avoids repeating login steps across your entire suite.
+This avoids repeating the login flow in every single test — which is both slow and brittle.

-Can I use Playwright with frameworks like Next.js, Vite, or Remix?
+Can I use Playwright with Next.js, Vite, or Remix?

-Yes.
-The webServer config option works with any dev server command.
-Set command to whatever starts your app (npm run dev, npx vite, etc.) and set url to the address it serves on.
+Absolutely.
+The webServer config works with any dev server command.
+Set command to whatever starts your app and url to where it serves.
 Playwright waits for the server to be ready before running tests.

 How do I handle flaky tests?

-First, identify the root cause.
-Common sources of flakiness include: hardcoded timeouts (waitForTimeout), race conditions with animations, and tests that depend on external services.
-Replace timeouts with Playwright's built-in auto-waiting and expect assertions.
+First, actually diagnose the root cause.
+Common culprits: hardcoded timeouts (waitForTimeout is almost always a smell), race conditions with animations, and tests depending on external services.
+Replace timeouts with Playwright's built-in auto-waiting.
 Mock external APIs with page.route().
-If a test is genuinely non-deterministic, use test.retry(2) on that specific test while you investigate.
+If a test is genuinely non-deterministic, use test.retry(2) on that specific test while you investigate — but don't just leave the retry there forever.

 Should I use test IDs or role-based locators?

-Prefer role-based locators (getByRole, getByLabel, getByText) as your first choice.
-They make your tests more readable and also validate that your app is accessible.
-Fall back to getByTestId for elements that don't have a meaningful accessible role, like a specific container or a canvas.
+Start with role-based locators (getByRole, getByLabel, getByText).
+They make tests more readable and validate accessibility.
+Fall back to getByTestId for elements that don't have a meaningful role, like a specific container or a canvas element.

-How do I run tests against a staging or production environment?
+How do I run tests against staging or production?

 BASE_URL=https://staging.example.com npx playwright test

-Then reference process.env.BASE_URL in your config, or use the --config flag to point to a separate config file for different environments.
+Or use a separate config file for different environments.

-How fast are Playwright tests compared to Cypress or Selenium?
+How fast is Playwright compared to Cypress or Selenium?

-Playwright tests are typically faster due to native browser control (no WebDriver protocol overhead), parallel execution by default, and efficient browser context isolation.
-A suite of 50 tests that takes minutes in other tools often runs in under a minute with Playwright's parallelism.
+Noticeably faster in my experience.
+Native browser control (no WebDriver overhead), parallel execution by default, and efficient browser context isolation mean a suite of 50 tests that takes minutes in other tools often runs in under a minute with Playwright.

 Wrapping Up

-Playwright gives you a modern, reliable foundation for end-to-end testing.
-The setup takes minutes, the developer tools are excellent, and the auto-waiting behavior eliminates the most common source of test flakiness.
-Start with a few tests covering your most critical user flows, run them in CI on every push, and expand coverage as your confidence grows.
+Playwright gives you a modern, reliable foundation for E2E testing that actually works without constant babysitting.
+Setup takes minutes, the dev tools are excellent, and the auto-waiting behavior eliminates the most common source of flaky tests.
+Start with a handful of tests covering your most critical flows, run them in CI on every push, and expand from there.